PadenJohnson/AdminTools/README.md

 Currently this gives you buttons to turn on or off your mic and camera at a low lvl code

-I apologize for the crude setup, just starting code
+I apologize for the crude setup, just starting code working on an installer currently